19 St. Patrick's Day Crafts and Decorations

 Feeling lucky?
 It could be the luck of the Irish.
 After all, everyone is Irish on St. Patrick's Day.
 On March 17, there's much to do from cooking corned beef and cabbage and donning your finest green attire to raising a glass in honor of Irish pride.
 You can (and should) also make and decorate as part of the festivities.
 We have ideas for any style of occasion.

 Attending a formal event near the holiday?
-Embroider some luck onto your sleeve with our Embroidered Four-Leaf Clover how-to.
+Embroider some luck onto your sleeve with our Embroidered Four-Leaf Clover how-to, as pictured here.
 Hosting friends and family?
 Gather together for a St. Patrick's Day lunch of healthy greens with elegantly folded four-leaf clover napkins.
 Or, if you're really feeling the gold and green spirit, see the cocktail party we hosted in a lush greenhouse with balloons galore.
 (It's happy hour inspiration beyond the green-colored beer.)